cellannotation/cap-anndata/README.md

 # CAP-AnnData: Enhanced Partial I/O for AnnData Files

 ## Overview
 CAP-AnnData enriches the AnnData ecosystem by offering tailored functionalities for partial reading and writing of AnnData files.
-This enhancement allows for selective manipulation of sections such as `obs`, `var`, `X`, `raw.X`, `obsm`, and `uns` without the need for loading entire datasets into memory.
+This enhancement allows for selective manipulation of sections such as `obs`, `var`, `X`, `raw.X`, `obsm`, `layers` and `uns` without the need for loading entire datasets into memory.
 Leveraging AnnData's native methods, CAP-AnnData aims to maintain backward compatibility while improving efficiency, especially useful for large-scale single-cell genomics data.

 ## Getting Started